 For more, see our in-depth guide on how long camellias typically take to grow.

-You may know that camellia plants, like all plants, require a wide variety of nutrients to thrive.
+You may know that camellia plants, like all plants, require various nutrients to thrive.
 However, you may not know that the ratio of these nutrients can significantly impact plant health!

 To understand how fertilization impacts flowering, let’s take a look at the three macronutrients: nitrogen (N), phosphorus (P), and potassium (K).